threefoldtecharchive/tfgrid_dashboard/docs/getting_started.md

   export GRAPHQL_URL='Your Value Here'
   ```

-- all required env vars when using `custom` mood are.
+- all required env vars when using `custom` mode are.
   - GRAPHQL_URL
   - BRIDGE_TFT_ADDRESS
   - GRIDPROXY_URL